 The artist Gerda Wegener (née Gottlieb) was born in semi-rural Denmark into a conservative and religious family.
 As a young woman with a promising artistic talent, she was later allowed to attend the Royal Danish Academy of Fine Arts in Copenhagen.
-It was here, in 1904, that Gerda first met fellow artist and landscape painter whose given name was Einar Magnus Andreas Wegener, but who would later become globally known as Lili Elbe).
-They were married when Gerda was 18 years old.
+It was here, in 1904, that Gerda first met fellow artist and landscape painter whose given name was Einar Magnus Andreas Wegener, but who would later become globally known as Lili Elbe.

 After Gerda graduated in 1907 the couple travelled around Europe, eventually settling in Paris.
 The artist hoped that the French capital would offer her an artistic opportunity in the world of fashion.
 Gerda’s work was shown at various exhibitions and she eventually gained a living in advertising creating posters.
 Here she developed a specific art deco figurative style.
 Her work, often featuring women, was considered too risqué in her homeland, but was readily accepted in the more relaxed atmosphere of Bohemian Paris.

 Gerda Wegener, A Summer Day-detail, 1927

-Gerda and partner soon became well acquainted with the dancers, intellectuals, fellow artists and the radical lifestyle of the capital.
-It was at this time that Elbe began to identify as Lili and the artist stopped painting, believing it was part of a former identity.
 Gerda, however, continued in her work, often utilising Lili as model.
 Little did her viewers know the story behind her most favoured new muse.
-Many believe Gerda was herself a closeted lesbian.
 The circumstances of their complex bond both on a personal and artistic level was somewhat unconventional, even for the relaxed atmosphere of Paris in the early 20th century.

 By this time Gerda had become involved in a new relationship which evolved into an unhappy marriage and a period of time spent in North Africa.
 Later divorced, she spent the last years of her life alone.